ximplementation/ximplementation-spring/README.md

 ```

-The `Controller.service` will be injected successfully, and its `handle` method invocation will be delegated to `ServiceImplAnother` when the parameter is greater than `0`, to `ServiceImplInteger` when the parameter type is `Integer`, and to `ServiceImplDefault` otherwise.
+The `Controller.service` will be injected successfully though there are two instances, and its `handle` method invocation will be delegated to `ServiceImplAnother` when the parameter is greater than `0`, to `ServiceImplInteger` when the parameter type is `Integer`, and to `ServiceImplDefault` otherwise.